If you are bringing your class to us

 We comply with the government’s “catch it, bin it, kill it” advice.
 All children attending must have a packet of disposable tissues so they can catch and bin their coughs and sneezes.
 Staff will be checking for tissues as part of the kit check at the beginning of the day.

-Please do not send your child in a mask, or ask us to make sure they wear one:
+Please do not send children in masks, or ask us to make sure they wear one:

-- masks do not protect the wearer from infection; their only use is to protect others from infection by the wearer.
-If your child needs a mask for this reason you should keep them at home.
+- while there is some evidence that masks protect the wearer from infection; their main use is to protect others from infection by the wearer.
+If a child in your class needs a mask for this reason they should stay at home.

-- wearing a mask can give your child a false sense of security, and encourage risky behaviour, such as skipping hand washing or touching their face or other children
+- wearing a mask can give a child a false sense of security, and encourage risky behaviour, such as skipping hand washing or touching their face or other children

 - the potential psychological impact of wearing a mask (or seeing one worn) in terms of building anxiety and feeling you are in a dangerous place is the opposite of what we want to achieve